 Setback #1: You're too busy at work.
-You have every minute of your day planned so that you can leave work on time, get to the gym, work out, and shower before meeting your in-laws for dinner.
+You have every minute of your day planned so that you can leave work on time, get to the gym, work out and shower before meeting your in-laws for dinner.
 But the day gets crazy, a million things come up, and you're stuck at work late.
-Now you're barely making it to dinner on time, let alone working out.
-We've all been there, but believe us—there is a way to prevent this one!
+Now you're barely making it to dinner on time, let alone

 Prevent It: You have two options.
 First, exercise first thing in the morning.
 By getting up a little earlier—before demands on you even begin—it will ensure that you take care of your workout first, no matter what life throws at you later.
 Second, if you're not an early morning riser, schedule time for you on your work schedule.
 Even if it's as simple as taking a 15-minute break twice a day or shutting your door and doing some resistance band exercises during lunch, treat workouts as a non-negotiable time for you that can't be pushed back until tomorrow.
 These physical activity breaks are not only good for your body, they help refresh your mind, too, giving you more focus and energy to work better—and more efficiently!